tardism/extensibella/docs/abella_communication.md

 Most Extensibella commands correspond directly to a single Abella command, since they have the same meaning.
-The commands for extensible theorems, translation constraints, and extension induction declarations are the ones with more interesting translations.
+The commands for extensible theorems, projection constraints, and extension induction declarations are the ones with more interesting translations.